GREETINGS, A SHORT DISCOURSE ON POLICY, BRIEF BIOGRAPHY

 MASTER MACHINIST - A TINKERER EXTRODINERE

 I remember the first tools I made at the brand new state of the art George W. Wingate High School (600 Kingston Ave for you Brooklyn fans) in the metal shop.
 We had Zip before the post office could spell ZIP.
-This was in 1957
+You figure that one out.

 I was in the first graduating classes at Wingate.
 Something new in 1955, it was the first racially balanced 50%-50% High school in the city of New York.
-It had Bedford-Styvescent to the north and a mixed neighborhood to the east.
+It was on the border of two tough neighborhoods Bedford-Styvescent to the north and “Goodfellows to the South.
 The expression no mans land comes to mind.
+More like we were the intersection of gang and gang.

 UPDATE: I had just learned that G.W.
 Wingate High School was being torn down or rebuilt into something else.
 Probably it’s location had something to do with it, George W. Wingate HS was recently closed by the City of New York Board of Education for lousy performance.
 It was one of those schools that needed to hold it’s Alumni gatherings at Riker’s Island.